 - Major employers: The Ohio State University, The State of Ohio, JPMorgan Chase, OhioHealth, and Nationwide are some of the top employers.

-Having a keen sense of these factors off the bat helps property or land buyers determine the predicted economic atmosphere within the coming years.
-If, however, the current neighborhood does not appear to be optimal for a commercial real estate investment, perform necessary research; you may find out that it’s more ideal to invest elsewhere.
+Having a keen sense of these factors helps commercial property or land buyers determine the predicted economic atmosphere within the coming years.
+If the current neighborhood does not appear optimal for a commercial real estate investment, perform the necessary research; you may find out that it’s ideal to invest in a commercial building for sale (or other available commercial property types) elsewhere.

 So, when you are considering a location for commercial real estate investment, make sure you take into account some of the economic indicators above.
 Here are some questions to help you better assess the area in which you’re looking to invest:

 - What is the commercial real estate market climate?
 (Is it growing, stable, or declining?)

 - What do comparable commercial investment properties look like?

 - How is the rentability of the area?